 With HRT (oestrogen and progesterone replacement) having been pushed into the mainstream, thanks to powerful educational campaigns by medical menopause specialists and everyday (and celebrity) women speaking up, testosterone is next on the list.
 Many women feel it's an option they should be able to explore.

-Davina McCall, who co-wrote her book Menopausing to help other women navigate difficult menopause journeys like hers, is a fan of supplementing the hormone.
+Davina McCall who co-wrote her award-winning book Menopausing to help other women navigate difficult menopause journeys like hers (pictured above with her co-author Dr Naomi Potter) is a fan of supplementing the hormone.
 She, like most women who take it, obtains it privately in cream form (Davina revealed her full HRT routine here).
 She told us in 2021 that she takes: "Androfeme, which is the female testosterone cream licensed in Australia.
 I have to buy it privately which is really annoying."
 Androfeme is currently available privately in the UK as well.

 But what is testosterone good for, and will it work for any woman?
 We spoke to Davina’s co-author, menopause doctor and founder of Menopause Care Dr Naomi Potter, to find out whether the hormone should be at the top of your (peri)menopause wish list.